Health Services Resources

-• Fever: higher than 100.4 orally.
-Child may return to school when temperature has been normal for 24 hours without the use of medication.
+- Fever of 100.4 or greater is present.
+Child may return to school when – Temperature has been normal for 24 hours without the use of fever-reducing medication (ibuprofen, Tylenol, etc).

 Individuals who are confirmed to have COVID-19, influenza or other viral illness, regardless of their vaccination status or symptoms, should stay home and away from others.
 Individuals may resume normal activities when, for at least 24 hours, symptoms are improving overall and if a fever was present, it has been gone without the use of fever-reducing medication.